Skip to main content

 Get the bundle

-The rails ship as one self-hosted bundle: the gateway engine (intent lifecycle, signed settlement evidence, the service, and the plugin framework), all seven chains, the full keystone estate, the hardened security layer, and the post-quantum Substrate 2 core, on a one-time perpetual licence.
+The rails ship as one self-hosted bundle: the gateway engine (intent lifecycle, signed settlement evidence, the service, and the plugin framework), all seven chains, the full keystone estate, the active-by-default three-layer security suite, and the post-quantum Substrate 2 core, on a one-time perpetual licence.
 It is self-hosted and is not distributed on public package registries.
-It is also included in the Substrate 2 on-prem suite.

 Buy the Payment Rails bundle

 One licence installs the whole stack with every chain.
-Buy it on the AlgoVoi store, or take it in the Substrate 2 on-prem suite.
+Buy it on the AlgoVoi store.
 For enterprise terms, email us.